Propositional union closed team logics: Preliminaries

 \section{Preliminaries}

-Let us start by recalling the syntax and {\em team semantics} for {\em classical propositional logic} (\CPL).
+All of the logics we consider in this paper are extensions of classical propositional logic, defined in the team semantics setting.
+Let us now start by recalling the syntax for {\em classical propositional logic} (\CPL).
 Fix a set $\textsf{Prop}$ of propositional variables.
 The set of well-formed formulas of \CPL (called {\em classical formulas}) are given by the grammar: